WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.17

-Allows you to filter e-mail addresses which can register.
+Allows you to filter which e-mail addresses can register.

-Defaults to ``.*`` which allows any address to register.
+Defaults to ``.*``, which allows any e-mail address to be registered.

 You can use it to restrict registration to a single e-mail domain: